Edictum

 1. Adapter overhead benchmark

-Measures governance overhead without LLM latency.
+Measures enforcement overhead without LLM latency.

 cd edictum-demo